rama7993/c360-docs/docs/crm/account.md

 - **Edit** → Click the **pencil** (inline) or open details → **Edit** → **Save**.

 :::info
-  Account can be generated or Added  using three ways:
+  Account can be generated or added using three ways:
   1. Normal Addition from list Page.
   2. Via Import Account.
-  3. During Lead Convertion(if new).
+  3. During Lead Conversion(if new).
     :::

 <figure>